opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

  I think the true view is that expressed by Lord Parker C.J. in Reg. v Duffy, Ex parte Nash [1960] 2 Q.B.
 188, 200, that there must be “a real risk, as opposed to a remote possibility.”That is an application of the ordinary de minimis principle.
 There is no contempt if the possibility of influence is remote.
 If there is some but only a small likelihood, that may influence the court to refrain from inflicting any punishment.
 If there is a serious risk some action may be necessary. ...

-93     The foregoing words of Lord Reid were cited with approval by this Court in _Shadrake Alan v Attorney-General_ [2011] 3 SLR 778, where it was held at [30] that:
+93     The foregoing words of Lord Reid were cited with approval by this Court in _Shadrake Alan v Attorney-General_ <span class="citation">[2011] 3 SLR 778</span>, where it was held at [30] that:

  We would add that, even if the Judge had indeed held the view that “a small likelihood” of risk constituted a real risk (a view which we disagree with for the reason stated in [28] above), such a “small likelihood” of risk would merely be a “technical” contempt that may not even attract any sanction at all (see Lord Reid's view in Times Newspapers at 299, and also Shadrake 1 at [77]).
 Such a situation would be a highly borderline or marginal case of contempt and, viewed from the perspective of substance and even practical principle, might not even merit the initiation of contempt proceedings by the Respondent in the first place.